LibreTubeApp/LibreTube/README.md

     yarn

-Finally we run the server, which will run it on facing on port 3000.
+Finally we run the server, which will run it on facing on port 80.
+Edit `docker-compose.prod.yml` if you need to change any of this.

-    docker-compose up
+    docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d

+> Note: Many production optimizations are currently not enabled, so it will be
+> slower than it can potentially be

 ### Without docker